So you’re starting a new business…What do you need to do? In this blog post we’ll take you through some of the steps and decisions you need to make.

 Every time you pay an employee you have to give them a payslip, make a submission to HM Revenue and Customs and pay any tax due.
 An accountant can help with this.
 You may also need to provide a pension to your employees.

 If your business has an annual turnover of £85,000 or more you will need to register for VAT and charge it on your sales.
 VAT can be complicated because there are different rates depending on what you are selling and different VAT schemes which could save your business money.
-Talk to an accountant if you think your turnover could be as high as £85,000.
+Talk to a VAT accountant if you think your turnover could be as high as £85,000.

 It is important to think about how you will do the bookkeeping for your business.
 You may be able to do it yourself if your circumstances are simple, but it may be easier to ask an accountant for help.
 There are lots of different software packages available and your accountant may be able to get you a discounted rate on a software subscription.